 You’ve noticed lately that mom or dad just aren’t themselves.
 They’ve been forgetting important things like taking their medications, paying bills, who they gave money to or worse.
 You’ve been dealing with this person in the same way for many decades, and now suddenly they don’t respond the way they used to.
 It can be extremely frustrating and exhausting.
 Family caregivers coping with an aging family member that is declining mentally have a much tougher time of it than a professional does.
 There are many options for getting the support you need, and finding education for in-home Sacramento Dementia Care.
 The Alzheimer’s Association sponsors support groups, and has links to third party education resources; UC Davis also has support groups that can help.

-At Harmony Home Care, our clients have free access to the same Alzheimer’s and Dementia care program that our supervisory, Licensed Nursing Staff, and Certified Caregivers must go through.
+At Harmony Home Care, now BrightStar Care, our clients have free access to the same Alzheimer’s and Dementia care program that our supervisory, Licensed Nursing Staff, and Certified Caregivers must go through.
 The program is our patent pending Alzbetter program.
 With up to 8 hours of online video training and accompanying quizzes, our dementia care families have unlimited access to great programs like the “Right and Wrong” series.
 This series includes short video training on “Repetitive Actions,” “Wandering,” how to address conflicts with eating and drinking, dressing, and refusing help.
 Our lecture series has a series of very professional and informative videos explaining what dementia is, how to communicate effectively with dementia patients, hallucinations, incontinence, and many more.
 Each video ends with a short quiz so you can evaluate your comprehension of each subject.

 We also include a manual that is available at no extra cost to family member.
 This manual covers all the topics in the video training and can serve as a quick reference or reminder when you encounter those problems yourself with your loved one.